openedx-unsupported/devstack/README.rst

 I’m getting errors related to ports already being used.
 *******************************************************
 Make sure you bring down your devstack before changing the value of COMPOSE_PROJECT_NAME.
-If you forgot to, change the COMPOSE_PROJECT_NAME back to its original value, run ``make dev.down``, and then try again.
+If you forgot to, change the COMPOSE_PROJECT_NAME back to its original value, run ``make dev.stop``, and then try again.

 I have custom scripts/compose files that integrate with or extend Devstack.
 Will those still work?
 **************************************************************************************************